Skip to main content

 Developer Toolkit

 Fastest time to value.
-Download our local testing environment to simulate the Sigil execution firewall offline.
-Includes a mock Express.js engine and Python LangChain authorizer.
+Local testing environment to simulate the Sigil execution firewall offline.
+Mock Express.js engine and Python LangChain authorizer.

 Getting Started API

 Ready for production.
-Learn the exact two-step flow to request an Intent Attestation and route a live transaction through the Sigil gateway.
+Two-step flow to request an Intent Attestation and route a live transaction through the reference Sigil gateway.